RobertAndion/Discord_Music_Bot/README.txt

 .shuffle --------------------
 This will shuffle the songs, although it will not show up this way on a queue command.
 The order remains the same but the song picked is random.
-Good in tandem with the playlists, it will continue to shuffle forever untill you do stopshuffle. (unshuffled by default) there may be an issue where if a last song is chosen during a shuffle it will end instead of playing more songs afterwards.
+Good in tandem with the playlists, it will continue to shuffle forever untill you do stopshuffle. (unshuffled by default)
-(untested, this is a newer command)

 .stopshuffle <unshuffle> ---------------
 This will stop the shuffle command and return the function to the default state of unshuffled.
-Also a newer lesser tested function with no known issues.

 PLAYLIST COMMANDS:
 NOTE: All playlists are stored by the persons name .json, in the future this will probably be changed to discord ID,